-Yale’s yet-to-be released WiFi plus Bluetooth Assure and the WiFi-only Linus both include a touchscreen keypad for alternative entry.
+Yale’s WiFi plus Bluetooth Assure and the WiFi-only Linus both include a touchscreen keypad for alternative entry.

 The Kwikset Kevo powered by Unikey ($199.99) looks like a normal lock and can be opened with a traditional key.
 However, if you’ve got your paired smartphone in your pocket, you can also open it just by touching the lock.